-This document contains regulations and policies applying to students of the George Mason University School of Law.
+This document contains regulations and policies applying to students of the Antonin Scalia Law School at George Mason University (“Law School”).
 All information, including but not limited to statements pertaining to course requirements and offerings, admissions and graduation requirements, tuition and fees, is subject to change without notice.
 These Regulations will be reviewed by the faculty and re-adopted, with changes as appropriate, at least once each year.

 In order to deal with emergencies not provided for in these Regulations, in cases where it is impracticable to convene the faculty in time to deal with the emergency, the Dean is authorized to make such temporary exceptions and adopt such temporary supplements to these Regulations as he deems necessary to deal with the emergency; provided, however, that the Dean must provide every voting member of the faculty with a full report of his action, in writing, within one business day of his action; and provided further that the Dean must at the next meeting of the faculty propose a new regulation to deal with similar emergencies in the future; and provided further that the Dean’s authority to take emergency measures is non-delegable.

-Except where these Regulations provide otherwise, either expressly or by necessary implication, these Regulations apply to all degree programs offered by the School of Law, including LL.M. programs.
-Additional admissions and graduation requirements for the LL.M. programs are published on the law school’s website.
+Except where these Regulations provide otherwise, either expressly or by necessary implication, these Regulations apply to all degree programs offered by the Law School, including LL.M. and J.M. programs.
+Additional admissions and graduation requirements for the LL.M. and J.M. programs are published on the law school’s website.